 so that you can easily surface those details to anyone helping care for your pet, whether it’s a dog walker, pet sitter, or pet day care facility.)

-Looking to get or switch Pet Insurance providers, or do something a little different than Pet Insurance?
+Looking to get or switch Pet Insurance providers?

 Perhaps your pet isn’t really a new addition to the family, but you’ve moved and need to find your pet a new doctor, or you simply didn’t like the care you were receiving from your former veterinarian.
 There are all sorts of reasons for changing vets and your old vet isn’t likely to have any hard feelings regarding the change.